 Bluetooth is a trademark owned by its proprietor and used by Hewlett-Packard Company under license.
+Intel is a trademark of Intel Corporation in the U.S. and other countries.
 Microsoft and Windows are U.S. registered trademarks of Microsoft Corporation.
 SD Logo is a trademark of its proprietor.